jmcorey/jmcorey.github.io/_posts/2017-10-16-disable-yubi.md

 ---
 layout: post
-title: two different ways to enable/disable a yubikey
+title: Enable/disable yubikey
 ---

-Yubikey tokens are USB devices that emit a passcode when touched.

-Sometimes they accidentally generate a passcode due to accidental contact.

-Here are two ways that they can be enabled/disabled so as to avoid accidental triggering.
+Here are two ways to enable/disable touch-sensitive yubikey security tokens so as to avoid accidental triggering.

 ### Bind/unbind from USB HID driver